gapotchenko/gnu-tk/README.md

 ## Examples

-GNU-TK is a highly adaptable tool that works seamlessly with a variety of technologies.
+GNU-TK is an adaptable tool that can work with a variety of technologies.
 In this section, we'll explore a few integration examples.

 ### Node.js